run-ai/docs/docs/Researcher/overview-researcher.md

 ---
 title: Researcher Documentation Overview
 ---
 # Overview: Researcher Documentation

-Researchers use Run:ai to submit all jobs.
+Researchers use Run:ai to submit jobs.

-As part of the Researcher documentation you will find:
+As part of the Researcher documentation you can find:

 * __Quickstart Guides__ which provide step-by-step guides to Run:ai technology.
 * __Command line interface__ reference documentation.